escobard/cloud-apps/e2e/README.md

 This application expects the `create-app UI` to be running on `localhost:3000` with the API and database available.

-All end to end tests are dependent on the `integration` tests running first, as e2e assertions rely on the data created by the integration tests.
+end to end test happy paths are dependent on the `integration` tests running first, as e2e happy path assertions rely on the data created by the integration tests.

 ### Quickstart:

-In the root directory:

-1. `npm run dev`
+In the root directory run `npm run dev`

-Run `npm run dev && npm run test-api-integration` in the root directory.

 ## Scripts